Find Schools

 • Employee Relations Manager

-In the United States, there were 136,100 jobs for Human Resources Manager in 2016.
+There were about 136,100 jobs for Human Resources Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,300 new jobs for Human Resources Manager by 2026.
-There will be an estimated 12,400 positions for HR Manager per year.
+The BLS estimates 12,400 yearly job openings in this field.

 undefined